Verbal communication skills are essential skills in today’s business environment…

 If you enjoyed this article, you may enjoy these…

-If you want to improve your verbal communication skills, take a look at the uniquely powerful Think on Your Feet® programme…
+If you want to improve your verbal communication skills, take a look at our NEW uniquely powerful Think Before You Speak™ programme…

 - Learn to handle unexpected questions, brilliantly…every time